-VAIL HEALTH VISITOR POLICYEffective August 31st Updated Visitation Policy: For the safety of our patients, providers, and staff, we are accepting one visitor or support person.
+VAIL HEALTH VISITOR POLICYEFFECTIVE FEBRUARY 8, 2021 UPDATED VISITATION POLICY: For the safety of our patients, providers, and staff, one visitor per patient for the duration of the patient's stay.

 Exceptions to the visitor policy: